valliappanpro/claudeAI-enterprise-playbook/README.md

 <div align="center">

-*Built with ❤️ by an AI practitioner who believes enterprise AI should be measured, methodical, and impactful.*
+*Built with ❤️ by an AI practitioner - Valliappan who believes enterprise AI should be measured, methodical, and impactful.*

 **Claude Enterprise Playbook** — From prototype to production, one pattern at a time.